 In the next step, the designers should compare their vision to business owners’ and users’ expectations and align it when it’s necessary.
 That’s why sticking to UX/UI design process is important.
 Instead of designing the final project straight from the beginning, you can present stakeholders with simple wireframes or mockups first in order to save time and money and reduce the risks of creating the wrong product.

-You can read more about what wireframes, mockups, and prototypes actually are, and why they play such a big role in one of my previous articles.
+You can read more about what wireframes, mockups, and prototypes actually are, and why they play such a big role.

 A study conducted by Forrester offers an interesting insight into how investment in the UX design increases ROI for digital products:

 “And what of the monetary value of this heightened user experience?
 Research conducted by Forrester reveals that each dollar spent on UX brings in 100 (on average), achieving an eye-watering ROI of 9,900%.”

 Effective UX/UI design brings value to your users

 What’s the point of creating a new tool if it’s designed poorly and is hard to use by the users?
 I’ve seen many examples of business reports that were built quickly without giving a single thought to how users will use them and what could improve their experience.
 The outcome of that process is often a tool that’s ugly, non-intuitive, and hard to use.